FortressOne/qwtf-discord-bot/README.md

 ### Server

-This responds to `!server` messages by providing information about your game server.
+This responds to `!servers` messages by providing information about your game server.
 Defaults to the hostname command line argument, but will accept a hostname from the user.
 I.E. `!server fortressone.org`